Definition and Examples of Stock Splits

 Makes Portfolio Rebalancing Simpler

 When each share price is lower, portfolio managers find it easier to sell shares in order to buy new ones.
 Each trade involves a smaller percentage of the portfolio.

 Makes Selling Put Options Cheaper

 Selling a put option can be very expensive for stocks trading at a high price.
 You may know that a put option gives the buyer the right to sell 100 shares of stock (referred to as a "lot") at an agreed-upon price.
 The seller of the put must be prepared to purchase that stock lot.
 If a stock is trading at $1,000 per share, the put seller has to have $100,000 in cash on hand to fulfill their obligation.
-If a stock is trading at $20 a share, they have to have a more reasonable $2,000.
+If a stock is trading at $20 per share, they have to have a more reasonable $2,000.

 Perhaps the most compelling reason for a company to split its stock is that it tends to boost share prices.
 A Nasdaq study that analyzed stock splits by large-cap companies from 2012 to 2018 found that simply announcing a stock split increased the share price by an average of 2.5%.
-In addition, a stock that had split outperformed the market by an average of 4.8% over one year.
+A stock that had split outperformed the market by an average of 4.8% over one year.